angary/angary.github.io/content/posts/unsw-course-review.md

 ### Overview

 Different to the typical math you're used to.

-I found the logic / proofs to be useful when writing profs in COMP3821.
+**Is discrete math more useful for computer science?**
+The proofs that you complete in this course will be relevant for proofs in courses such as COMP3[18]21.
+The perms & combs are somewhat relevant for certain algorithms that brute force permutations / combinations.
+As for the graph theory, 2521 also goes over Dijkstra's but in more depth, doing either course first just helps you a bit in the other when it comes to graph theory.

 **Recommended resources**
 - TODO